 Chimney breasts and fireplaces

 Repair category 1

-Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+Notes Where not already fitted suitable ventilation should be provided to blocked fireplaces.
+It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
 The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
 The flue should be regularly swept.

-Internal decorations
+Internal decorations 3

 Repair category 1

 Notes The property is in reasonable decorative order.